The 10 most beautiful Caribbean beaches (and where to stay near each)

 1. Paynes Bay Beach, Barbados

-Where to Stay Near Paynes Bay Beach in Barbados
+Where to stay near Paynes Bay Beach in Barbados

 2. Reduit Beach, St. Lucia

 You won’t go hungry on the beach, either, thanks to vendors who stroll Reduit Beach selling homemade roti and refreshing coconut drinks.
-Beyond its beautiful beaches, the Caribbean island of St. Lucia has numerous worthwhile attractions, including the UNESCO World Heritage Site Piton Mountains, a tropical rainforest, and a drive-in volcano.
+Beyond its beautiful beaches, the Caribbean island of St. Lucia has plenty of worthwhile attractions, including the UNESCO World Heritage Site Piton Mountains, a tropical rainforest, and a drive-in volcano.

-Where to Stay Near Reduit Beach in St. Lucia
+Where to stay near Reduit Beach in St. Lucia

 Bay Gardens Beach Resort and Spa is an easygoing resort on Reduit Beach.
 Rooms are bright and airy and decorated in festive colors.
 The kids club offers supervised activities for guests ages four to 12.
 And, the resort is a short stroll from Baywalk Shopping Mall’s many restaurants.